walmartlabs/linearroad/GENERATEDATA.md

 ```
 The raw files above can be cleansed in parallel on n machines.

-On each machine, or a single machine, place the raw files in a new directory and from the directory with the java classes run:
+On each machine, or a single machine, place the raw files in a new directory and from the directory with the Java classes run:
 ```
 for f in $(ls <dir_of_raw_files>) ; do time java dataval $f t1 ; time java datarm2 t1 t2 ; time java datamakeexit t2 t3 ; mv t3 $f.clean ; done
 ```